Skip to main content

 Creatine’s anti-inflammatory properties also play a role in speeding up recovery times between workouts, allowing athletes to train more consistently and effectively.

-A study published in the Journal of the International Society of Sports Nutrition discovered that creatine supplementation can enhance muscle mass and strength, improve high-intensity exercise performance, and reduce muscle damage and inflammation post-exercise.
+A study published in the Journal of the International Society of Sports Nutrition discovered that creatine supplementation can enhance muscle mass and strength8, improve high-intensity exercise performance, and reduce muscle damage and inflammation post-exercise.

 These combined effects make creatine an invaluable supplement for athletes and individuals seeking to optimize their muscle health and exercise performance.